 From February 1st until March 12th 2020, the MSK hosted the largest Jan van Eyck exhibition in history.
 During these weeks, nearly 130,000 visitors came closer to Van Eyck than was ever possible before, but unfortunately the COVID-19 crisis forced us to close the exhibition earlier.
-You can find a retrospective on the Van Eyck website.

 Worldwide, only approximately twenty works by Van Eyck have been preserved.
 Quite exceptionally, over half of these traveled to Ghent in 2020 for the exhibition ‘Van Eyck.
 An optical revolution’ at the Museum of Fine Arts (MSK).